-While this is an excellent community marketing benefit, you should still make it possible for your customers to contact support.
+While this is an excellent benefit, you should still make it possible for your customers to contact support.
 There’s nothing more frustrating than not being able to get in touch with a business after investing in their product.

 Summary: Benefits of Community Marketing

 The advantages of community marketing are that your buyers will have a voice and the chance to give your business feedback.
 You can also increase your customer retention rates through engagement and secure customer loyalty.
-Plus, community marketing allows you to humanize your brand to create more personal relationships with your buyers and your community will provide support to each other, taking pressure off your support team.
+Plus, it allows you to humanize your brand to create more personal relationships with your buyers and your community will provide support to each other, taking pressure off your support team.

 Another aspect to consider for organic communities is that you don’t have much control over what buyers share and post.
 Consider this factor to avoid misinformation about your brand spreading.